ICME-India/MicroSim/MultiPhysics_solver_modules/PFBinary/README.md

 It contains the OpenFOAM case files required to run the cooling problem for AlZn alloy.

-## coolingNiNb
+## multigrainNiNb

-It contains the OpenFOAM case files required to run the cooling problem for NiNb alloy.
+It contains the OpenFOAM case files required to run the multigrain problem for NiNb alloy.